TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

 (as it e.g. is for government bodies in the EU), you might want to try the government package.

-For building your own website from scratch, just go ahead *without* using a distribution.
-You can then start with a completely empty installation of TYPO3.

 Just choose the distributions you like and hit "Install".

 .. note::